joshbegley/nyt-latest/README.md

 **He Smeared Feces on a Critic, and Lost a Job.
 Now, He Wants to be Heard.**\
 `Marco Goecke on Thursday lost his position as ballet director at Hanover’s main opera house.
-The reaction “been a bit blown up,” he says.`\
+The reaction has  “been a bit blown up,” he says.`\
 https://nytimes.com/2023/02/16/arts/dance/goecke-dog-feces-critic.html?searchResultPosition=1

 **Fluffy, Party-Ready Spring Accessories**\